What is a safe radiation exposure level?

 In 2007, an international group of scientists studied 2000 peer-reviewed and published research papers.

-They recommended an acceptable level of radiation of not more than 0.6 V/m = ~1μW/cm2 outdoors, and 0.2 V/m = ~0.1 μW/cm2 indoors, based on the interaction between low-level microwaves and the cellular processes.
+The level is not more than 0.6 V/m = 1 microwatt per centimetre squared outdoors, and 0.2 V/m = ~0.1 microwatt per centimetre squared indoors, based on the interaction between low-level microwaves and the cellular processes.

-which has since been lowered by a factor of 10,
+This has since been lowered by a factor of 10,